 Boating and beers seem to go hand in hand.
-Boating for most people is a fun recreational activity.
-Thus, it isn’t a surprise when you’ll find most people associate boating with partying and drinking.
+Boating, for most people, is a fun recreational activity.
+Thus, it isn’t surprising that most people associate boating with partying and drinking.

 In such cases, where you’re looking for fun surrounded by the deep blue sea, it is easy to forget that strict rules are associated with drinking and boating.

 Being drunk while operating a boat is a federal offense in all 50 states.
-However, each state judges the offense differently and has its own penalties for drunk driving in their regulated waters.
+However, each state judges the offense differently and has its penalties for drunk driving in its regulated waters.
 We’ll be having a look at some of these penalties later.

 What are the Risks You Can Face Boating While Drunk?